 Verdict

 If you choose raw, ensure proper handling and storage.
 If you prefer cooked, supplement essential nutrients that might be lost in the process.
-Either way, how to feed your cat properly comes down to balance, variety, and ensuring their nutritional needs are met!
+Creating a balanced diet for your cat comes down to balance, variety, and ensuring their nutritional needs are met!

 Note: This recipe is intended as a treat or supplementary meal.
 Ensure your cat’s primary diet is balanced and meets all nutritional requirements.